stacks-network/docs/concepts/sbtc/clarity-contracts/sbtc-signers.md

-# sBTC Bootstrap Signers Contract Documentation
+# sBTC Signers Contract Documentation

 ## Overview

-The sBTC Bootstrap Signers contract (`sbtc-bootstrap-signers.clar`) manages the signer set for the sBTC system.
+The sBTC Signers contract (`sbtc-bootstrap-signers.clar`) manages the signer set for the sBTC system.
 It handles the rotation of signer keys and provides utilities for generating multisig addresses.

 ## Constants